patternfly/training-scenarios/react-components/table-intro/step4.md

 For each array item in each row's `cells` array, replace the string value with an object whose `title` property is the row cell value.

-It should look like this:
+Each array item in each row’s cells array looks like this:

 <pre class="file">
 {